nickarms/100-days-of-code/r1-log.md

 ### R1D15
 Once again shy of an hour but since I literally coded until I was falling asleep at the keyboard I feel okay about it.
 Still working my way through JavaScript and excited/nervous about the exercises I know are coming. https://twitter.com/sirnixalot/status/953557072649400321

+### R1D16
+Miracle I did some coding today considering how late it is.
+Guess it says something about my commitment to this thing - right?
+Now getting into JavaScript objects; just keeps getting juicier. https://twitter.com/sirnixalot/status/953934258673864704